CodingDuckmx/CodingDuckmx/README.md

 </p>

-### Hi there 👋.
+<h3 align="center">  Hi there 👋.
 Welcome to my GitHub.
-I'd love to hear your comments.
+I'd love to review your pull requests. </h3>

 <br>